 During the adaptation phase, people commonly feel brain fog, fatigue, dizziness, intense hunger, irritability, and depression.

-Although hypoglycemia and its side effects should subside within weeks of beginning a ketogenic diet, look out for these signs and take steps to support your body during this time.
+Although hypoglycemia is normal in the beginning, these keto side effects should subside within weeks of beginning a ketogenic diet, look out for these signs and take steps to support your body during this time.

-This is perhaps one of the most well-known ketogenic diet side effects.
+This is perhaps one of the most well-known keto side effects.
 Keto flu is exactly what it sounds like, the onset of flu-like symptoms that arises shortly after beginning a ketogenic diet.
 This includes symptoms like fatigue, runny nose, nausea, and headache.